sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 A problem I have often had is that charging stops whilst charging and it is then not possible to charge any more, neither with the barrel charger nor with a USB-C charger.

-When this happens I have to keep the laptop on until it powers it self off.
+When this happens I have to keep the laptop on until it powers itself off.
 I then connect my phone via the USB-C port to charge so that the remaining charge drains from the battery.

 About 10-20 minutes after this happens I can turn on and recharge the Pulse.
-This is frustrating but I haven't found any other solution and Tuxedo do not know the cause as it is to intermittent.
+This is frustrating but I haven't found any other solution and Tuxedo do not know the cause as it is too intermittent.
 I did see one other post from someone else with a pulse on Reddit who had the same issue.

 ### Overall